Tuya (NYSE:TUYA) Sees Unusually-High Trading Volume – Should You Buy?

-Shares of Tuya Inc. (NYSE:TUYA – Get Free Report) saw unusually-strong trading volume on Tuesday .
-Approximately 1,075,637 shares changed hands during mid-day trading, an increase of 72% from the previous session’s volume of 624,722 shares.The stock last traded at $2.01 and had previously closed at $1.87.
+Tuya Inc. (NYSE:TUYA – Get Free Report) saw unusually-strong trading volume on Monday .
+Approximately 1,255,041 shares were traded during trading, an increase of 20% from the previous session’s volume of 1,047,413 shares.The stock last traded at $2.34 and had previously closed at $2.28.

 Tuya Company Profile